lse-ds105/ds105a-project-chadgpt/docs/index.md

     - Example of filtered nutritional information and user ratings scraped in Step 1
     - <iframe src="bbc_data.html" style="width: 100%; height: 250px; border: 1px solid #ddd; border-radius: 5px; box-shadow: 2px 2px 5px #888;"></iframe>

-3. We now analyse the ingredients from Reddit posts using ChatGPT 3.5 to get a list of ingredient keywords.
+3. We now analyse the ingredients from Reddit posts using ChatGPT 3.5 to get a list of ingredient keywords. \
+- TO ADD MORE EXPLANATION ONCE DONE

 ### Part 2 📊Analysis
 - Present findings